The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 Reasons to avoid

-What we didn't like: A word to the wise: this coffee maker is a little high-maintenance.
-Moccamaster recommends descaling your machine after every 100 cycles, and washing each component by hand.
+What we didn't like: A word to the wise: This coffee maker is a little high-maintenance.
+Moccamaster recommends descaling your machine after every 100 cycles and washing each component by hand.

 Our Technivorm Moccamaster KBGV Coffee Maker review has more details.

-6. KitchenAid Drip Coffee Maker
+6. KitchenAid 12-Cup Drip Coffee Maker

 Our expert review: